We thank previous members of the Board for their commitment to GAFFI .

-Victor Rydgren is Team-leader in Assessio Norge AS, a company specialising in HR with focus on High Performance Work Systems.
+Victor Rydgren retired as Team-leader in Assessio Norge AS, a company specialising in human resources with its focus on High Performance Work Systems.
 Victor is now running MEC Consulting with its focus on recruitment and HR.

 Victor has previously worked in different organizations and companies in executive positions mainly within marketing.
 He was Vice President (Marketing) both in Glamox Lighting Company and HÅG Office Furniture and before that he was with SAS International Hotel (now Radisson Hotels) in different positions.

 Victor also worked for UNICEF in Geneva as Deputy Director for Private Sector Division for several years before he returned to Norway and took over as Chair of the Norwegian National Committee for UNICEF.
 When he was in UNICEF, he travelled to see the programs conducted by UNICEF and experienced some of the areas where GAFFI is now planning to do a global impact.

 Victor graduated in Economics with focus on Marketing and Transport economics in Norway.
 He is a Swiss Board member and a Trustee of GAFFI, UK.